-New plans for The Paint Factory site at 115 Hyde Road have been developed by the team, inspired by international developments which have re-imagined and energised redundant land uses, including Germany’s Alte-Spinnerei, the Abbotsford Convent in Victoria, Wynwood Walls (Miami, USA) and The Powerhouse in Brisbane.
+The plans have been inspired by international developments which have re-imagined and energised redundant land uses, including Germany’s Alte-Spinnerei, Kanaal in Belgium, the Abbotsford Convent in Melbourne, Carriageworks in Sydney and the Brisbane Powerhouse.

 Just like The Powerhouse in Brisbane, The Paint Factory site at 115 Hyde Road is planned to become an integrated space for a range of artistic and creative endeavours in an open and industrial setting, with architecturally designed residences and communal spaces.

-Artists who have studios at The Paint Factory are some of the world’s leaders and artworks created on the site have been exhibited and sold nationally and internationally, as well as featuring in the collections of some of the world’s most prestigious galleries, including the Tate Modern (UK), the Art Institute of Chicago (US), The National Gallery of Canada and The National Gallery of Australia.
+Artists with studios at The Paint Factory have enjoyed global acclaim and recognition.
+Works created on the site have been exhibited and sold national and internationally, as well as featuring in the collections of some of the world’s most prestigious galleries, including The Tate Modern (UK), the Art Institute of Chicago (US), The National Gallery of Canada and The National Gallery of Australia.

-The artists have made their intentions clear by adopting The Paint Factory as their own and turning it into a unique place of creativity and now we want to hear how residents feel about the future.
+The artists have made their intentions clear by adopting The Paint Factory as their own and turning it into a unique place of creativity.
+Now we want to hear how residents feel about our project.

 Can you see yourself engaging with a creative hub, with a mix of internal and external gallery spaces, performance stages and studios, a vital and vibrant arts-inspired destination linked by a series of pedestrian paths through green spaces?